 - Activity Books – Brielle’s kindergarten doesn’t give traditional homework and she asks for homework so we use these books.
 Find more of our favorite activity books here.

 - Lego Unikitty blind bag – I got this when styling a LEGO movie party and knew it would be the perfect Easter basket filler!
 Brielle isn’t SUPER into Lego but she likes it in small spurts.
 And what kid doesn’t like a blind bag?

 - Card Games – You already know my girls are big card game and board game fans so I know they’ll be excited to learn some new ones, like old maid!
-If you don’t already have it, add Uno to your Easter baskets ASAP as it’s the go to game in our house!
+(PS This card holder makes a great Easter Basket item to go with card games!)

 - Magnetic drawing board – We keep these in our car as something to doodle on when they drive.
 Grabbed these at the dollar store as they don’t last long and most end up getting stepped on, but they’re worth the dollar for even a month’s use.